 - Vegetable Bolognese Zucchini Noodles

-- 1 tbsp vegan butter or margarine omit for oil free and sauté in water or broth instead
+- 1 tablespoon vegan butter or margarine omit for oil free and sauté in water or broth instead

 - 2 shallots finely chopped